Home / Use Cases / Audiences / High-Net-Worth Households

 Physical security, monitored alarms, and gated access protect your home.
 But if your address, phone number, and daily patterns are searchable on 50+ websites, you've secured the perimeter while leaving the map publicly available.

-See which broker sites publish your home address, net worth estimates, and family details.
+See where publish your home address, net worth estimates, and family details.

 Request a privacy review →